lancanshire/git_repo/readme.txt

-This is my first git text.
+This is my first git text!
+And my name is Jason.
 Thanks all!